Recognizing the Dangers of Pet Obesity

 How to Manage Your Pet’s Weight

-Whether you’re trying to be proactive or if your pet is already overweight, the two keys to weight management are diet and exercise.
+Whether you’re trying to be proactive or if your pet is already overweight, the two keys to helping maintain a healthy weight are diet and exercise.
 Weight loss for pets is a slow process, so patience is key.
 It’s important to talk to your veterinarian before putting your pet on a diet as there may be an underlying medical condition causing the excess weight.

 Your vet may suggest feeding your pet a certain food, such as a reduced-calorie pet food, and giving smaller portions to your pet.
 Your vet can also help develop an exercise plan specific to your pet’s age, weight, and breed.
 As a general guideline, dogs should get at least 30 minutes of physical activity a day and cats should get three 5-minute intense play periods.
 Of course, these guidelines will vary depending on breed, age, and physical abilities.